 Part of that test preparedness involved thinking about possible bottlenecks, and two immediately came to mind.
 “First, I didn’t think one manufacturer was going to be able to provide us with all of the reagents that we needed to be able to test every single person,” Culbreath said.
 Second, tests are processed on large, complex machines that could potentially break down or require maintenance.
 Either scenario meant that testing would grind to a halt, and she said, “I knew I could not have a day go by when we were not performing testing.”

-TriCore’s remedy was to broaden the state’s testing portfolio beyond the CDC assay that was initially deployed by the Scientific Laboratory Division and TriCore.
-After doing all of the necessary validation work, it was able to add four diagnostic reverse-transcription polymerase chain reaction (RT-PCR) tests: the U.S. Centers for Disease Control and Prevention’s (CDC’s) 2019-nCoV Real-Time RT-PCR Diagnostic Panel; Abbott m-2000; Diasorin MDx; and Roche Cobas 6800.
+TriCore’s remedy was to broaden the state’s testing portfolio beyond the Centers for Disease Control and Prevention (CDC) assay that was initially deployed by the Scientific Laboratory Division and TriCore.
+After doing all of the necessary validation work, it was able to add four diagnostic reverse-transcription polymerase chain reaction (RT-PCR) tests: the U.S. Centers for Disease Control and Prevention’s (CDC’s) 2019-nCoV Real-Time RT-PCR Diagnostic Panel, Abbott m-2000, Diasorin MDx, and Roche Cobas 6800.

-Testing in the state is also broadening.
-The Department of Health initially placed its focus on those individuals recommended by the CDC: people who are symptomatic, people who are known contacts of people who have been diagnosed, and people with suspicious travel histories.
-At the request of Gov. Michelle Lujan Grisham, the department also has now expanded testing to include asymptomatic individuals, particularly essential workers, such as healthcare, grocery-store and public-utility workers, who have unavoidable interactions with the public, Jenison said.
-In addition, as of mid-April, the Department of Health and area hospitals began a joint effort to offer drive-up RT-PCR testing of the general public to determine what percentage of the overall population is infected with the virus—whether they had symptoms or not—and is considering adding serologic antibody testing to the mix as a way to learn what proportion of the general public has been infected since the outbreak began.
+Testing in the state also broadened.
+The Department of Health initially placed its focus on those individuals recommended by the CDC: people who were symptomatic, people who were known contacts of people who have been diagnosed, and people with suspicious travel histories.
+At the request of Gov. Michelle Lujan Grisham, the department also expanded testing to include asymptomatic individuals, particularly essential workers, such as health care, grocery-store, and public-utility workers, who had unavoidable interactions with the public, Jenison said.
+In addition, as of mid-April, the Department of Health and area hospitals began a joint effort to offer drive-up RT-PCR testing of the general public to determine what percentage of the overall population is infected with the virus—whether they had symptoms or not—and began considering adding serologic antibody testing to the mix as a way to learn what proportion of the general public has been infected since the outbreak began.

-Throughout New Mexico’s response, the centralized public-health structure and its diversified approach have served the state’s residents well, agreed both Jenison and Culbreath.
-“Over the past several weeks, we have consistently been in the top 10, and for a while, we were the top two or three in terms of testing per capita, and it’s really because of the centralized laboratory model that we have, the amazing scientific knowledge here at the core TriCore laboratory facility and in the state,” Culbreath said.
-“I do think it is a great model for how laboratory services can be offered within regions, and I think it’s serving us well in the midst of this pandemic.”
+Throughout New Mexico’s response this past spring, the centralized public-health structure and its diversified approach served the state’s residents well, agreed both Jenison and Culbreath.
+Back in April, Culbreath remarked, “Over the past several weeks, we have consistently been in the top ten, and for a while, we were the top two or three in terms of testing per capita, and it’s really because of the centralized laboratory model that we have, the amazing scientific knowledge here at the core TriCore laboratory facility and in the state.”
+She added, “I do think it is a great model for how laboratory services can be offered within regions, and I think it’s serving us well in the midst of this pandemic.”